-On this track, we will discuss the three main reasons to train clinical supervisees in the use of supervision.
-In addition, we will also discuss the special skills, knowledges, and attitudes a clinical supervisee should acquire when entering a supervisee-supervisor relationship.
+In this section, we will discuss the three main reasons to train clinical supervisees in the use of supervision.
+In addition, we will also discuss the special skills, knowledge, and attitudes a clinical supervisee should acquire when entering a supervisee-supervisor relationship.

 As you are well aware, there is still a lack of research into supervision in a clinical setting.
 What research there is emphasizes the importance of educating clinical supervisees on the supervision process.
 One study by Byrne revealed that out of thirty-three trainee counselors, 49% had received no formal training for the supervision process.
 Another study by Kaberry, focusing on abuse in clinical supervision, concluded that the best way to avoid abuse in clinical supervision is for the supervisees to be prepared so that he or she knows what to expect in the process, and can be assertive if receiving poor supervision.

 ♦ 3 Reasons to Train Clinical Supervisees in Supervision

 In my experience, there are three main reasons to train clinical supervisees in the use of supervision.
 The three reasons are that:

 --1.
 Training in supervision is empowering for the supervisee, and

 --2.
 Training in supervision helps to create a clearly contracted working alliance in which the clinical supervisee feels safe to expose his or her work and fully disclose, for example, a history of personal issues or prejudices that may be affecting his or her effectiveness as a counselor, and

 --3.
 The supervision alliance is a facilitative relationship which requires active participation by both parties.

 ♦ Six Key Skills